rshconn/project_template/final_analysis.md

 Describe any challenges you encountered.

 ### Contributions
-We both worked on the dataset cleaning and exploratory analysis.
+We both worked on the dataset cleaning, modeling and exploratory analysis.
 Nishanth mainly worked on data cleaning/fetching and Farah worked on some cleaing but mainly worked on the exploratory data analysis notebook.
-We both collectively worked on the modeling notebook.
+For the modeling notebook we both worked together to build different models and verify their accuracy.